ryan-tabar/Fourier-Animations/README.md

 ![gif of html file](https://github.com/SirFourier/Fourier-Animations/blob/master/Fourier.gif)

 ## How to open in browser
-- download files
+- Download files
-- locate downloaded files
+- Locate downloaded files
-- click on Fourier.HTML
+- Open on Fourier.HTML

 ## Motivation
 This is my first attempt at programming in JavaScript as well as using HTML and CSS.
 I wanted to have a go at creating an animation for the fourier series of both a square and triangular wave.
 I wanted to also add a slider to adjust the number of harmonics presented.